ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 **Repository Group**: FLCAC member administrated collection of repositories on the FLCAC server

-**Technosphere** flow: a n input or output to a unit process that is a product of one or more processes
+**Technosphere flow:** an input or output to a unit process that is a product of one or more processes

 **Unit process**: smallest element considered in the life cycle